JGCRI/gcam-doc/inputs_demand.md

 ##### Historical demand for crops

 Historical demand for agricultural commodities is provided in supply utilization balances in [GCAMDATA_FAOSTAT_SUA_195Regs_530Items_2010to2019.csv.gz](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/aglu/FAO/GCAMDATA_FAOSTAT_SUA_195Regs_530Items_2010to2019.csv.gz) for food, feed, export, and import.

 ##### Historical demand for livestock

 Historical demand for livestock commodities is provided in in supply utilization balances in [GCAMDATA_FAOSTAT_SUA_195Regs_530Items_2010to2019.csv.gz](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/aglu/FAO/GCAMDATA_FAOSTAT_SUA_195Regs_530Items_2010to2019.csv.gz) for food, feed, export, and import.

+Note that in the supply utilization accounting data for both crops and livestock products, other balance elements, e.g., opening and closing stock, loss, seed use, etc., are included.
+But they are current  aggregated into other use in gcamdata.

 ##### Historical forest data